 Kirk lives on Hallberg Ranch with his wife.
 He raises sheep and goats at his house, occasionally running the sheep in the vineyard to mow and fertilize.
 A firm believer in passing on his knowledge to future generations, Kirk avidly supports local 4-H clubs and wine country ag programs.

-As president, Mari Jones oversees all aspects of Emeritus Vineyards, with guidance of her father, Brice Cutrer Jones.
-Like her father, Mari believes in a collaborative approach that empowers the talented Emeritus team.
+As president, Mari Jones oversees all aspects of Emeritus Vineyards.
+Like her father, Brice Cutrer Jones, Mari believes in a collaborative approach that empowers the talented Emeritus team.
 She works closely with Vineyard Manager Kirk Lokka and Winemaker Dave Lattin to cultivate high standards of excellence at Emeritus.

 Mari grew up playing, camping, and even learning to drive on the Sonoma–Cutrer Estate.
 At the age of 12, she took her first trip to Burgundy with her father to buy barrels.
 It was there where Mari discovered Pinot Noir.
 In a centuries-old cellar, she turned to her father with a glass of Pinot in hand and told him, “This wine is better than yours.
 You should make wine like this.”
 Brice was speechless (and in complete agreement).